-If a student is unable to attend the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling as outlined above, and notify the instructor within 48 hours of the missed scheduled make-up exam.
+If a student is unable to attend the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling as outlined above, and notify the instructor within 48 hours of the missed make-up exam.
 The student will receive an SPC as their final course grade and may be granted an opportunity to write the exam the next time the course is offered.
-Please be aware of any implications of this for course progression, as this course is a prerequisite for MOS 3361 and other MOS courses.
+Please be aware of any implications of this for course progression, as this course is a prerequisite for MOS 3363 and MOS 4465.